-Coffee stains can sometimes be permanent.
-That’s why it’s important to act on a stain fast before it does permanent damage.
+To remove coffee stains from clothes it’s important to act on a stain fast before it does permanent damage.
 Cleaning up and removing coffee stains right away is the key to making sure it can be removed.
-The longer the stain is there, the harder it is to remove.
+Using salt, baking soda or vinegar is your best solution.

 Coffee stains are a huge hassle, and sometimes, they can even seem permanent.
 There is nothing worse than your morning ritual of having a cup of coffee before starting your day turn sour by spilling some on your clothes.

 Not only does it leave a mark and sometimes force you to change, but you also have to deal with the pain of hot coffee spilling on you, and even worse, the pain of losing your coffee.